kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [Clearbot – navire électrique autonome de dépollution de surface (déchets/hydrocarbures/végétaux)](https://www.clearbot.org/class-3), [Drones vs Waste](https://www.flyeye.io/drones-vs-waste-drones-tackling-waste/)<br />

 🔹 **Why it matters to Futtech:**
    The hourglass Drone journey will narrow down into Futtech before expanding into the multiplicity attached to Drones/UAV.
-Futtech where drones are only used to record Football training session and games to Drones handling a multitude of use cases.<br />
+From Futtech, where drones are only used to record Football training sessions & games, to Drones handling a multitude of use cases.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    Straight up here, what picked my interest was the idea of handling plastic water pollution using AVs (Boats equipped with conveyer belt-like mechanisms that collect waste).
 Followed by the description of how drones can be used to pick up waste in high altitude (Mount Everest case study), but also used to capture video-footage of regions affected by natural disasters (Floods, Fire, Earthquake).<br />